Limit Order Books: Challenges of Studying LOBs

 \subsection{Incomplete sampling and hidden liquidity}

-The LOB $L(t)$ reflects only the subset of trading intentions that market participants have \emph{announced} up to time $t$.
-However, the fact that a market participant hasn't announced a desire to trade at a given price does not mean that they do now want to do so, as they may be keeping their intentions private from other market participants by only submitting orders when absolutely necessary.
-Unsurprisingly, quantifying market participants' undisclosed trading intentions presents substantial difficulties when building models.

-\textcite{Bouchaud:2009} highlighted that a typical snapshot of a LOB at a given time is very sparse, containing some active orders that are close to $b(t)$ and $a(t)$, but also active orders that are very far from these prices.
-As described above, this cannot be interpreted as an indication that few people wish to trade at prices far from $b(t)$ and $a(t)$, however; it is merely an indication that they have not announced any intention to do so.
-Indeed, some market participants choose not to submit limit orders at all.\footnote{Arbitrageurs are a key example of this.
-Their strategies depend on simultaneously buying and selling in an attempt to make instant profit.
-Limit orders are of little use to them because it is uncertain when (if ever) they will be matched.} These traders instead watch how the values of $b(t)$ and $a(t)$ evolve with time and place market orders when certain criteria are met.
+An LOB $\mathcal{L}(t)$ reflects only the subset of trading intentions that traders have announced up to time $t$.
+However, the fact that no traders have submitted a limit order at a given price does not imply that none of them want to trade at this price, because they could be keeping their intentions private by submitting orders only when absolutely necessary \citep{Toth:2011anomalous}. \citet{Bouchaud:2009} noted that a typical snapshot of $\mathcal{L}(t)$ at a given time is often very sparse, containing few active orders.
+However, this is not an indication that few people wish to trade; it is merely an indication that they have not yet announced any intention to do so.
+Indeed, some traders choose to submit only market orders and do not submit limit orders at all.\footnote{Arbitrageurs provide a key example, because their strategies depend on simultaneously buying and selling in an attempt to make instant profit.
+Limit orders are of little use to them because it is uncertain when (if ever) they will be matched.}

-Furthermore, many exchanges now allow market participants to conceal the extent of their intentions to trade, often at the cost of paying some penalty in terms of priority or price.
-As numerous authors (e.g., \cite{Biais:1995, Bouchaud:2009, Hollifield:2004}) have highlighted, this poses significant problems when building models of LOBs.